-Even though we love a good mood board, there is much more to the social media platform beyond this.
-Many make the mistake of underestimating what a powerful marketing tool and resource Pinterest has truly become in recent years, but the numbers speak for themselves: Pinterest now boasts a whopping 250 million active users per month.
+Even though we love a good mood board, there is much more to this social media platform than just aesthetics.
+Many make the mistake of underestimating what a powerful marketing tool and resource Pinterest has truly become in recent years, but the numbers speak for themselves: Pinterest now boasts a whopping 416 million users per month.

-The majority of those users are women across all ages, unlike on Instagram for example, which is mainly used by millennials and Gen Z. So, for vacation rental businesses who are especially targeting middle-aged guests and new families, this already presents a golden opportunity.
+The majority of those users are women of all ages, unlike on Instagram for example, which is mainly used by millennials and Gen Xers.
+So, for vacation rental businesses who are especially targeting middle-aged guests and new families, this already presents a golden opportunity.

 When it comes to the vacation rental industry, there is no doubting the potential of Pinterest.
-As recently as March 2019, Airbnb announced a collaboration with Pinterest to provide game-changing travel itineraries for every budget, interest, and preference.
+In March of 2019, Airbnb announced a collaboration with Pinterest to provide game-changing travel itineraries for every budget, interest, and preference.
+That being said, it’s among one of the many tools that vacation rental professionals should use to optimize their business.

-Discover what makes Pinterest so attractive for vacation rental owners and find out how you can tap into its full potential.
+Use the following tips to discover what makes Pinterest so attractive and find out how you can tap into its full potential for your vacation rental business.

 Pinterest Marketing Tip #1: Create a Professional Business Profile